Resmedia-test/Yii2_Docker/README.md

-# WIP! - work in progress
+#WIP - Yii code refactoring

 ## This is docker environment with Yii2-advanced in it